CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 The Production Ready Automation package from Cumulus Networks provides several examples of a fully operationalized, automated data center and includes:

 - A full Vagrant and libvirt simulation of the Cumulus Networks reference topology (cldemo2) that provides the foundational physical infrastructure and bootstrap configuration to support and demonstrate Cumulus Linux features and technologies
+- A standard reference topology for all examples
+- A variety of golden standard EVPN-VXLAN architecture reference configurations
 - Best practice Ansible automation and infrastructure as code (IaC)
 - Working examples of Continuous Integration and Continuous Deployment (CI/CD) using GitLab
 - CI/CD testing powered by NetQ Cloud
-- A standard reference topology for all examples
-- A variety of golden standard EVPN-VXLAN architecture reference configurations

 You can use this Production Ready Automation package as a learning resource and as a starting template to implement these features, technologies and operational workflows in your Cumulus Linux network environments.

 ## Cumulus Networks Reference Topology

 The Cumulus Networks reference topology provides a common and consistent preconfigured spine and leaf base network topology, which serves as the basis for all supported Cumulus Networks demos and golden standards.
 This reference topology is intended to be a blank slate with minimal configuration to prepare the simulation to receive additional deployment and provisioning that demonstrates a feature or represents a fully operational production network.

-When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are unconfigured and administratively down.
-The golden standard configurations and demos provide interface and routing protocol configurations that are applied to this simulation topology.

-See the Contributors Guide for more information on how to build a package like this, or contribute your own demo or environment for the base Cumulus Networks reference topology.

 The Cumulus Networks reference topology provides a complete two-tier spine and leaf topology.
 It also includes a complete out-of-band management.
 The devices include: